The People Behind The PodcastsNovember 25, 2019 2023-11-21 15:39

-A diversely talented group, our team brings decades of experience, expertise and insight to the table.
-We’ve created some of the most successful, ambitious, and influential branded podcasts ever made.
+A diversely talented group, our team brings decades of global experience, expertise and insight to the table.
+We’ve created some of the most successful, ambitious, and influential brand podcasts ever made.

 Karen has worked in the media since she first took a summer internship at her local CBC Radio station.
 Along the way she moved coasts, won a bunch of awards, and launched three national radio shows on everything from country music to economics.
 She’s run daily current affairs programs, headed up a newsroom, and created content for pretty much every digital, audio, and broadcast platform you can use to tell a story.
 She comes to Pacific Content with two decades of experience making great shows, training hosts, producers and journalists, and creating teams where people love to work.